sst/guide/_chapters/sst.md

 ![Serverless public API architecture](/assets/diagrams/serverless-public-api-architecture.png)

-Our users make a request to our Serverless API.
+Our users make a request to our serverless API.
 It starts by hitting our API Gateway endpoint.
 And depending on the endpoint we request, it'll forward that request to the appropriate Lambda function.

 In terms of access control, our API Gateway endpoint is allowed to invoke the Lambda functions we listed in the routes of our `lib/ApiStack.js`.
 And if you'll recall, our Lambda function are allowed to connect to our DynamoDB tables.